Taxation of international executives

 Residents: Resident individuals are required to submit an annual personal income tax return by December 5 of each year.

-Non-residents: Non-residents are generally not required to file income tax returns if they have earned only employment income which have been taxed at source through withholding made by the employer.
+Non-residents: Non-residents are generally not required to file income tax returns if they have earned only employment income which have been taxed at source through withholding made a Tunisian employer.

 What are the current income tax rates for residents and non-residents in Tunisia?